 At WLMS we provide students with a foundational understanding of world geography, major cultures, an idea of the chronological order of historical events, and, most important, an enthusiasm for history and geography. , We integrate the Montessori history & geography syllabus as our guide with supplemental stories and activities.

 Our music program is offered to all our students Primarily utilizing the Montessori music curriculum.
 Elements of the syllabus include, but are not limited to the following topics: Theory (Reading & Writing), History & Geography, Vocal Development.
-The WLMS music program is committed to developing the whole musician through training the Ear, Mind, Hand & Heart and supports this by offering music three days a week to our students.
+The WLMS music program is committed to developing the whole musician through training the Ear, Mind, Hand & Heart and supports this by offering music two days a week to our students.

 We believe Art is a fundamental part of a complete education.
 It provides experiences, knowledge, and a way of knowing not found in any other curriculum area.
 Art education provides a means for students to be artistically creative, the ability to express themselves, and involves students intellectually and spiritually.
 It also provides knowledge and skills that transfer to other disciplines and life situations.